turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 The following things are happening in the example above:

 - We're querying for any elements with the class of `change-me`.
-- We're adding an "event listener" to those elements.
+- We're adding an `event listener` to those elements.
 (There is just one in this case.)
 - We're listening for a user's mouse click.
 - We're providing an anonymous function.
 - In this example, the function will add a line through the `h1` and add text to the `h2`.